CHEM - Chemistry (CHEM)

 CHEM 107 General Chemistry for Engineering Students

-Credits 3.
-3 Lecture Hours.
 (CHEM 1309, 1409*) General Chemistry for Engineering Students.
 Introduction to important concepts and principles of chemistry; emphasis on areas considered most relevant in an engineering context; practical applications of chemical principles in engineering and technology.
 Students completing CHEM 107 and changing majors to curricula requiring CHEM 101 and CHEM 102 may substitute CHEM 107 for CHEM 101.
 Only one of the following will satisfy the requirements for a degree: CHEM 107 or CHEM 101.
-Prerequisite: Concurrent enrollment in CHEM 117; also taught at Galveston and Qatar campuses.
+Prerequisites: Concurrent enrollment in CHEM 117; grade of C or better in MATH 150, or equivalent, or acceptable score on Texas A&M University math placement exam; also taught at Galveston and Qatar campuses.

 CHEM 116 Molecular Science for Citizens Laboratory